2 men and 3 women smiling

 Diagnostic tests are aimed at diagnosing the state of a person's abilities in a certain area — in this case, their language abilities.
 In contrast to achievement and proficiency tests, diagnostic tests are typically given at the start of a language learning course or program.

 On a diagnostic test, most test-takers encounter questions or tasks that are outside the scope of their abilities and the material they're familiar with.
-The results of the test reveal the strengths and weaknesses in one's language abilities.
+The test results reveal the strengths and weaknesses in one's language abilities.
 Having a student's diagnostic test results can help teachers formulate lesson plans that fill the gaps in the student's current capabilities.
 Students can also use diagnostic tests to determine which areas they need to work on in order to reach a higher level of proficiency.

 3. Placement Tests